 NARRATRICE

-On the Rue Campagne-Première, in the heart of Montparnasse, Man Ray found a photographic studio and moved in there with his new girlfriend.
+On the Rue Campagne-Première, in the heart of Montparnasse, Man Ray found a photographic studio and moved in with his new girlfriend.
 A staircase led to a small loggia, where Kiki hid when Man’s clients visited.

 TC : 04 22 10